Code-Institute-Submissions/MS1-PROJECT-8/README.md

 ### **Strategy**

 The purpose / goal is to build a static website to primarily show case a portfolio of my foster dogs and a profile of myself.
-Prospective rescue organisations will be able to use this information to validate my fostering experience
+Prospective rescue organisations will be able to use this information to validate my fostering experience.

 The target audience will primarily be for dog rescue organisations, dog foster carers and anyone interested in helping homeless dogs.